BitMEX/api-connectors/clients/csharp/docs/PositionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

+<a name="positionupdateleverage"></a>
 # **PositionUpdateLeverage**
 > Position PositionUpdateLeverage (string symbol, double? leverage)

 Choose leverage for a position.

-On Speculative (DPE-Enabled) contracts, users can choose an isolated leverage.
+Users can choose an isolated leverage.
 This will automatically enable isolated margin.

 ### Example
 ```csharp